 Special educational needs

 The school has a Learning Support Team.
-The Head of Inclusion identifies those pupils whose needs require support in the learning process and is responsible to the Deputy Head (Teaching and Learning).
+The Head of Learning Support identifies those pupils whose needs require support in the learning process and is responsible to the Assistant Headteacher (Care, Guidance and Support).

 Religious Education is taught in accordance with the Enfield Education Authority Agreed Specification.
 All our pupils are encouraged to participate in lessons, although individuals may be withdrawn on written request from parents to the Head teacher.